DiscreteLogarithm/capillary-LAMMPS-LIGGGHTS/README.md

 ## Installation

-* Put the patch file in your top-level LAMMPS directory, where the `LICENSE` and `README` files are.
+* Put the patch file in your top-level LAMMPS/LIGGGHTS directory, where the `LICENSE` and `README` files are.

-* Apply the patch by typing the following command in your top-level LAMMPS directory:
+* Apply the patch by typing the following command in your top-level LAMMPS/LIGGGHTS directory:

         patch -p1 < patch.capillary